Parent/Guardian Travel Survey

 Welcome to the NEW SRTS Dashboard – your resource to track engagement, activities, participation, and more for your school.

-We are excited to announce this new resource for SRTS Partner Schools, parents/guardians, and other SRTS stakeholders.
-We are so proud of our Partner Schools for their work and dedication to the SRTS Program.
-The new Dashboard is a great way to follow your school’s engagement within the SRTS Program.
-You can see your school’s activities, event participation, information on parent/guardian surveys, arrival/dismissal observations, and more.
+The SRTS Dashboard is a great way to follow your school’s engagement within the SRTS Program.
+You can see your school’s activities, event participation, arrival/dismissal observations, and more.
 The SRTS Dashboard is another step in keeping a foundation of equity and transparency as we provide support to students and schools across the Commonwealth.

 MassDOT Municipal Transportation Dashboard

 This MassDOT dashboard is designed to display a municipality's vehicular crash data through observing the pedestrian-involved, cyclist-involved, or vehicular crashes in the community or near a school.
 There is an ability to toggle crashes on and off within a .5 mile walkshed and 2-mile bikeshed.

 Statistics shown include crashes by mode such as vehicular-only, cyclist-involved or pedestrian-involved, crash time of day, crash time of year, weather conditions, severity by mode, and severity based on weather conditions.
 Public school officials and other Safe Routes to School stakeholders in Massachusetts could find this data useful for planning purposes.
 Click Here to access the Municipal Transportation Dashboard.
 Select the municipality name and then the "Safety" dashboard.